LanBuiNNgoc/USF-Handshake-Data-Analysis/README.md

 # USF-Handshake-Data-Analysis
-1. Project Background
-- The project will be divided into three parts: Data Scrapping, Data Cleaning and Data Visualization
+<br/>- The project will be divided into three parts: Data Scrapping, Data Cleaning and Data Visualization
-- This is the code for the Data Scrapping Part:
+<br/>- This is the code for the Data Scrapping Part:
+<br/>- This is the code for the Data Cleaning Part:
+## 1. Project Background
+## 2. Executive Summary

-3.
+## 3. In-sight Deep Dive
+## 4. Assumption and Prediction